-The Faith Alliance has sponsored a free Summer Literacy Program for struggling 1st through 6th grade readers since 2015.
-The program has served a total of 190 children, from homes with little or no resources, very few books, and many with no technology access.
-On average, 32 children, in grades 1 through 6, are served each year.
+The Faith Alliance has sponsored a free Summer Literacy Program for struggling 1st through 6th grade Lakota readers since 2015.
+The program has served a total of 322 children from homes with little or no resources, very few books, and many with no technology access since its start.
+On average, 36 children in grades 1 through 6 are served each year.

-For more information or to volunteer, contact: Cathy Borders, Outreach Coordinator, at firstname.lastname@example.org
+For more information or to volunteer, contact: Cathy Borders, Director of Outreach, at firstname.lastname@example.org